Rise and Shine Pilipinas

 Rise and Shine Pilipinas is a Philippine morning newscast on PTV, showcasing the latest news, inspiring features and up-to-date information to jumpstart the morning.
 Originally hosted by PTV newscasters Aljo Bendijo, Diane Querrer and Gab Bayan, it premiered on September 7, 2020, replacing Bagong Pilipinas and Daily Info.
 The program airs daily from Monday to Friday at 6:00 am to 8:00 am (PST) on PTV and its livestreaming channels.
-It was simulcast on IBC from September 12, 2022 to present.
-Querrer, Audrey Gorriceta, Alfonso "Fifi" delos Santos, Leslie Ordinario, Ryan Lesigues, Bien Manalo, Daniel Manalastas, Rod Lagusad, Joshua Garcia, Noel Talacay and Patrick de Jesus serves as the current main hosts and co-hosts.
+It was simulcast on IBC from September 12, 2022, to January 13, 2026.
+Querrer, Audrey Gorriceta, Alfonso "Fifi" delos Santos, Ice Martinez, Joshua Garcia, and Leslie Ordinario serves as the current main hosts.